mt190502/blog.mtaha.dev/content/post/openwrt_zapret_setup.md

 - If you set it right, you should see this.
 - ![](/assets/Pasted%20image%2020241104204317.png)

-## Step 9: Well Done!
-You can Test by Accessing the Blocked Websites

 ---

+## Conclusion
+- Well Done!
+If you have followed all the steps correctly, you have successfully installed and configured Zapret on your OpenWRT router.
+You can now bypass censorship and access blocked content with ease.

 ## References